tldr-pages/tldr/pages/common/dash.md

 `dash {{path/to/script.sh}}`

-- Run commands from a script, logging all commands executed to the terminal:
+- Run commands from a script, printing each command before executing it:

 `dash -x {{path/to/script.sh}}`